aurelievasseur/bubble-sort/README.md

- This project consist in developping a short bubble sort algorithm.
+ This project consists in developping a short bubble sort algorithm.

+Tools :
+Visual Studio Code
+Ruby